Message for Readers

 Rest of investing did fine with

-public portfolio of bonds, stocks and cash up another 10% in sgd terms on the back of strong performance by single stocks picks, astral fund and STI specifically and lesser extent SPY, QQQ & bond positions.
+public portfolio of bonds, stocks and cash up another 10% in sgd terms on the back of strong performance by some stocks picks, astral fund, STI, SPY/QQQ and main drags are usd depreciation and a bad call on chagee.

-It does look like the long term target of 10% IRR on net worth is increasingly hard to achieve with a diversified portfolio.
+It does look like the long term target of 10% IRR on net worth is increasingly hard to achieve.
 I am at about 8% now since 2012.
 But will leave it there as the goal was to give myself a challenge.
-Key thing is startups/VC need to deliver.
+Still within reach if startups/VC space delivers.
 Over 14 years, every other asset class has delivered as expected or better.

-AngelCentral and angel investing took up most of my work time this year and we saw our members funding stabilize to be similar quantum as last year.
-For our own portfolio, we invested 2 more new startups and a bit more into 2 existing ones.
-Added one new AI fund too.
-Budget for investing a bit higher than 2024 but still halved from 2022 peak.
+AngelCentral and angel investing took up most of my work time this year and we saw our members funding stabilize at a similar quantum to last year.
+For our own portfolio, we invested into 3 more new startups and a bit more into 4 existing ones.
+Added one new USA AI fund too.
+Budget for investing a bit higher than 2024/23 but still halved from 2022 peak.

-We have decided to drop the 100 startups goal.
-Not realistic since the exits are so slow in coming.
+We have decided to drop the 100 angel investments goal.
+Not realistic since the exits are too slow in coming.
 I don’t want to be 70 years and still talking about startup liquidity.

-I will make separate post on startup portfolio and angelcentral work to review 2025.
+I will make a separate post on startup portfolio and angelcentral work for 2025.

 Finally on volunteer work, I continued to do volunteer work at Hwa Chong, IPOS and NRF.
 Retired from my ITE role after 9 years.
 Felt a bit sad as I really liked the ITE mission and vision.
 Took on more responsibility with HC side so that kind of balances out.

 Looking forward to 2026, i expect to continue life like in 2025 but with a bit more stress as number 3 has IB exams and number 4 has PSLE.
-Probably can’t travel that much too.
+Probably can’t travel that much due to that.

 Also, i hope our tech ecosystem prospects will improve but i know there will likely be more closures and write downs coming even as the better companies start to pull ahead and shine thru.